-"The crispy rice with spicy tuna is frequently praised, as is the classic molten chocolate cake with green tea ice cream."
+"The crispy rice with spicy tuna is a frequently recommended signature dish.
+The molten chocolate cake with green tea ice cream is also noted as a delicious dessert option."

 Important Note